kp-de/Spark_Interview_Questions/README.md

  Only works if you have the driver (deployment in client mode)

-# Followup:
+#### Followup:
-How will you do this if the job is deployed in cluster deploy-mode( which means the driver is on the cluster somewhere)
+#### How will you do this if the job is deployed in cluster deploy-mode( which means the driver is on the cluster somewhere)
+You can save applicationId to a file on hdfs/ S3/ any other layer and then read it from there in your code/ email notification (when the file gets created) etc.